andrew/ultimate-awesome/README.md

 - [awesome_climbing](https://github.com/auridevil/awesome_climbing) - Collection of Awesome Climbing Videos.
 - [awesome-wiki-books](https://github.com/awesome-wiki/awesome-wiki-books) - 收集高质量值得一读的书籍 📚 在线阅读👉.
 - [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
+- [awesome-open-source-space-data-apis](https://github.com/brandonhimpfen/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-rasa](https://github.com/cendekia/awesome-rasa) - Useful resources for building, improving, and deploying contextual chatbots and assistants with Rasa.
 - [Awesome-Reading-List](https://github.com/EanNewton/Awesome-Reading-List) - Collection of STEM articles and tidbits you can read over a lunch break.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.